-OTHER PERSONS WHO HAD CONTACT WITH UNKNOWN SUBJECT

-YORK ARMS COMPANY 162 S. MAIN STREET MEMPHIS, TENNESSEE

-(This section of the report pertains to the purchase of binoculars by the Unknown Subject on April 4, 1968, at York Arms Company, and a subsequent inquiry that was made in the immediate vicinity of York Arms Company.)

-Mr. RALPH MEREDITH CARPENTER, 4844 Durbin Street, Memphis, Tennessee, telephone 685-5618, advised that he is a salesman at the York Arms Company located at 162 South Main Street, Memphis

-Mr. CARPENTER recalls that yesterday April 4, 1968, he was in the above mentioned store talking to one of the other salesmen in the store when an individual entered and subsequently bought from him a pair of Bushnell binoculars This individual entered the store at about 4.00 in the 10 afternoon.
+OTHER PERSONS WHO HAD CONTACT WITH UNKNOWN SUBJECT YORK ARMS COMPANY 162 S. MAIN STREET MEMPHIS, TENNESSEE (This section of the report pertains to the purchase of binoculars by the Unknown Subject on April 4, 1968, at York Arms Company, and a subsequent inquiry that was made in the immediate vicinity of York Arms Company.)
+FEDERAL BUREAU OF INVESTIGATION Date April 5.
+1968 Mr. RALPH MEREDITH CARPENTER, 4844 Durbin Street, Memphis, Tennessee, telephone 685-5618, advised that he is a salesman at the York Arms Company located at 162 South Main Street, Memphis.
+Mr. CARPENTER recalls that yesterday April 4.
+1968. he was in the above mentioned store talking to one of the other salesmen in the store when an individual entered and subsequently bought from him a pair of Bushnell binoculars This individual entered the store at about 4.00 in the afternoon.
 Mr. CARPENTER estimates this to be the correct time and, in part, bases his estimate on the fact that there were pickets parading in front of the store at that time.
 Mr. CARPENTER recalls that as this individual proceeded further into the store he turned to this individual and asked if he could be of assistance.
 The individual stated that he wished to purchase some binoculars, and Mr. CARPENTER told him that he was about out of binoculars and believed the only ones he had in stock were a pair selling for \$200 and another pair selling for ninety-some dollars.
-The individual stated that he believed these were too high priced for him, and then Mr. CARPENTER recalled that there might be a cheaper pair of binoculars in the window and advised the individual that he would find out.
+The individual stated that he believed these were too high priced for him. and then Mr. CARPENTER recalled that there might be a cheaper pair of binoculars in the window and advised the individual that he would find out.
 Mr. CARPENTER thereupon went to the display window in the front of the store and determined that there was on display a pair of Bushnell binoculars selling for \$39.95.
-He brought these binoculars back to the customer and explained that they were, a Japanese import of better quality.
+He brought these binoculars back to the customer and explained that they were all Japanese import of better quality.
 The individual seemed to indicate that he either recognized the name or that he agreed that there were some good Japanese imports.
-The customer raised the binoculars to his eyes and in some manner, not now recalled by Mr CARPENTER, indicated that these binoculars were acceptable.

-Mr. CARPENTER recalls that the customer asked if instructions were in the box, and Mr. CARPENTER advised him that there were instructions in the box, but not much was needed to be known to operate the binoculars other than to just place them to the eyes and adjust the eye pieces.
+The customer raised the binoculars to his eyes and in some manner, not now recalled by Mr. CARPENTER, indicated that these binoculars were acceptable.
+Mr. CARPENTER recalls that the customer asked if instructions were in the box, and Mr. CARPENTER advised him that there were instructions in the box, but not much was needed to be known to operate the binoculars other than to 118 On 4/5/68 at Memphis Tennessee Pric # Memphis 442-1987 SA ROBERT W. GOODWIN and by SA RALPH J. LIEWER SERJL/acp.
+Date-dictated just place them to the eyes and adjust the eye pieces.
 Mr. CARPENTER recalls that he wrote on the box in which he placed the binoculars the price \$39.95 and the amount of tax which was \$1.60 and added the two figures for a total of \$41.55.
 He placed the sales slip and the box with the binoculars in it in a gray paper bag which bears the name of York Arms on its side.
 The binoculars were in a leather or similar type carrying case.
 The store does not record or maintain serial numbers for these binoculars and it is not known what, it any, serial number was on this particular pair of binoculars.
+Mr. CARPENTER stated that the binoculars were Bushnell brand and were 7 by 35 size.
+Mr. CARPENTER described the customer as follows: White Male Race: